Recovery Education And Creative Healing Trainings

 Housing is essential to health and well-being.
 With that said, getting and keeping housing is complicated.
 WRAP for Housing, a one-day workshop, will include discussions of: definitions of terms and existing services, tools and strategies to navigate housing options, and interview guides to help determine a person’s needs, wants, and assets in relation to housing options.
 The values of wellness and recovery such as, self-empowerment, self-awareness, choice, and personal responsibility, will be incorporated and highlighted throughout the workshop.
 This training is designed to prepare participants to support another person while they think through what they want and need in housing, utilize tools and strategies, and navigate the various systems.

 Participants will be provided with two copies of the WRAP for Housing workbook to use when supporting others in the future.
 This event has been made possible through a collaboration between VOCAL & DBHDS: Office of Community Housing.
-Please share this opportunity with others by sending them this flyer.

 Emotional CPR Training (eCPR)